Marjan23/plgeon/Comments:BIP-0174.md

 > In fact, this can also apply to non-change outputs, if we want to prove to Signers that an output goes to a separate, white-listed, HD wallet.

 Any field in the globals section (except the transaction itself and the number of inputs field) can apply to both inputs and outputs of the transaction.
 I can make that more clear in the BIP itself.
+Also see #3 of [Rationale](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki#rationale)